joshcutler/joshcutler.github.io/now.md

 title: Now
 permalink: /now/
 ---

-Just taken the reigns at [Deep Machine](https://www.deepmachine.com).
-Splitting time between growing that and getting my personal life in balance.

-- Finding more clients that Deep Machine can help.
+Really focusing on simplifying.
+My last year has been very distracted between shutting down the startup, new job, new house, kids sleeping patterns, etc.  Hoping to find some rythm with the following:

+- Settling in at Optum.
+Trying to map out the best way to speng my next 12 months there.

 - Forcing myself to write.
 Trying to internalize (again) some of [Mike Munger's thoughts](http://chronicle.com/article/10-Tips-on-How-to-Write-Less/124268) on this.

-- Working on getting into good enough shape that I can jump back into BJJ.

-- Spending time with my wife and son.
+- Spending time with my wife and kids.
 Every day.
 With my phone off.

-The above writing isn't of much use unless I find an audience.
-If you are looking for speakers / instructors in any area that Deep Machine is investing in, please reach out!
+- Moving in to our new house -- unpacking and all of the projects that come with a new space.